dustinpfister/blog_posts/_posts/js-operator-precedence.md

 The reason why is because parentheses have the highest precedence value of all when it comes to the order of how operations are preformed with javaScript expressions.
 So this will help to bump up the precedence value of the addition operation above that of the multiplication.
 Because multiplication has a higher precedence value than addition I will always want to use the group operator to preform a sum first if that is what needs to happen.

 So there is the question of what operators are preformed first \([operator precedence aka order of operations](https://en.wikipedia.org/wiki/Order_of_operations)\), and then also the direction in which they are preformed as well \( [associativity](https://en.wikipedia.org/wiki/Operator_associativity) \).
 To know if grouping with parentheses is really needed or not it is just a matter of know what comes first and to know that you just need to review what the precedence values are for each operator that is to be used an expression.
+Using a group operator where it is not needed might not change the outcome, and it might help to make the code more readable for developers that do not understand order of operations as well as they maybe should.
+However it still might be best to just understand order of operations so that unneeded use of group operators does not end up happening.

 ## 2 - Associativity of operators